Opens 22 March 2025

 Both the renovations and the new wing were designed by architecture studio MetroUrbe.
 The work entailed the usual challenges of restoring an old building, such as reinforcing the partition walls with metal structures due to Lisbon’s risk of seismic activity.

-A notable example of repurposing is the current floor of the old chapel, which is made from original wood from the building that could not be retained as a structural element.
-This wood was cut, treated, resized and converted into flooring
+The intention of this intervention was to maintain, recover or reconvert the trace of what history has left us.
+The intention of this intervention was to maintain, recover or reconvert the traces of what history has left us.
+A notable example of reuse is the current floor of the old chapel, made from the original wood of the building that could not be kept as a structure.
+This wood was cut, treated, resized and converted into flooring.

 ©EstudioPeso